wuxnz/react-native-intercepting-webview/README.md

 Key points:

 - Native (Android) emits an intercept event for every request.
+For URLs that match `nativeUrlRegex`, the Android layer proxies the request to capture response metadata and serves it back to the WebView.
-- `nativeUrlRegex` is used solely to trigger `onNativeMatch`; it does not filter `onIntercept`.
+- `nativeUrlRegex` determines which requests are fully proxied (and thus include response info).
+Non‑matching requests still emit a request event but are not proxied.
-- A global fallback event is also emitted via `DeviceEventEmitter` with the name `RNInterceptNative`.
+- A global fallback event is also emitted via `DeviceEventEmitter` with the name `RNInterceptNative` (now emits a structured payload instead of a plain URL string).

 ## Requirements